brightmart/text_classification/README.md

 -------------------------------------------------------------------------

 1) fastText
+2) TextCNN
-2) TextCNN   3) TextRNN   4) BiLstmTextRelation   5) twoCNNTextRelation   6) BiLstmTextRelationTwoRNN
+3) TextRNN
-7) RCNN
+4) RCNN
-8) Hierarchical Attention Network
+5) Hierarchical Attention Network
-9) seq2seq with attention
+6) seq2seq with attention
-10) Transformer("Attend Is All You Need")
+7) Transformer("Attend Is All You Need")
-11) EntityNetwork:tracking state of the world
+8) EntityNetwork:tracking state of the world

+and other models:
+BiLstmTextRelation; twoCNNTextRelation; BiLstmTextRelationTwoRNN

 Performance
 -------------------------------------------------------------------------